mxagar/course_recommender_streamlit/README.md

 :construction: To be done...

+As I mention in the introduction, I used the starter code/template to implement the app, but I think it has many architectural/design issues that need to be tackled.
+Here, I list some solutions I'd implement if I had time:

 - [ ] Create a library/package and move the code from `backend.py` there; thus, `backend.py` would be the interface which calls the machine learning functionalities and `recommender_app.py` the GUI/app definition.
-- [ ] Explain the score in each case.
+- [ ] Transform code into OOP-style; each model/approach could be a class derived from a base interface and we could pack them in different files which are used in a main library/package file.
-- [ ] Fix that fact that datasets are being loaded every time we click on *Train*.
+- [ ] Fix the fact that datasets are being loaded every time we click on *Train*.
 This is Ok for a small demo of different machine learning approaches, but not for a final version, closer to a production setting.
+- [ ] Unify the pipeline for all models: the approaches based on neural networks have a different data flow, because they need the selected courses in the training set in order to create the embeddings correctly.
+Additionally, the neural network model cannot be hashed into a dictionary.
+The data flow and the in/out interfaces should be the same for all models.
+- [ ] The ANN training should consider not only the 2 & 3 ratings.
+- [ ] Find out a way to deploy the models which use the ANN to Heroku or a similar cloud service.
+Currently, the ANN model is too large for the Heroku slug memory.

 ## References and Links